negarrajabi/scotiabank/README.md

 - **Declarative UI**: Easy-to-read, state-driven UI components.
 - **Simplified Code Structure**: Cleaner, more maintainable code, aligning well with MVVM principles.
 - **Smooth Animations**: Compose provides powerful tools for creating seamless animations, enhancing the user experience.

+### UI Enhancements
+- **Landscape Mode**: The app is optimized to rotate the phone for accessing full data.
+It provides a better user experience in landscape mode with different UI functionalities.
+- **Error Handling**: Comprehensive error handling ensures that users are shown meaningful error messages when the app encounters issues such as network errors or invalid data.

 ---

 ## API Endpoints and Data Parsing